Custom Slash Commands

 Type /review in any session.
 Claude reads the file and executes it.
 That's the entire mechanism.

-Project-scoped commands live in .claude/commands/ at the project root and override global commands of the same name.
-Use these for commands that are project-specific — a /seed-db that knows your specific database setup, a /deploy that knows your exact deployment target.
+Project-scoped commands live in .claude/commands/ at the project root.
+Both scopes coexist, but the docs treat same-name conflicts between user and project commands as unsupported — do not rely on one "winning" over the other.
+Avoid collisions by naming project commands distinctly.
+Use project scope for commands that are project-specific — a /seed-db that knows your specific database setup, a /deploy that knows your exact deployment target.

 The $ARGUMENTS Placeholder